Football Manager Guides | Scouting

 As mentioned though, it is going to take your scouts a while to get through these players, particularly if you ask your scouts to scout players until they have full knowledge of the player.

-Finding the best youth players and wonderkids in Football Manager takes a lot of patience but the results are extremely rewarding if done right.
+Finding the best youth players and FM20 wonderkids takes a lot of patience but the results are extremely rewarding if done right.
 You can build up a talented youth squad who have the potential to furnish your first team with players for years to come.
 Additionally, it can become quite lucrative for you to sell these players on with additional sell-on clauses.

 Personally, I will also go for the lower valued players, to ensure we are not taking too many risks on potential.
 Finally, I will make sure my training facilities and coaches are the best they can be to help the players reach their potential.